Here’s what we have been up to

 A Mixed-Methods Critique of Contemporary BDSM Research

-Using PCA and qualitative data, this project critiques previous clinical studies of BDSM and current incompatibilities in how researchers describe the commmunity
+Using PCA and qualitative data, this project critiques previous clinical studies of BDSM and current incompatibilities in how researchers describe the community

 Target Sample: